 However, if you’re keen to make these decisions for themselves, here are some tips to help you pick a winner.

 - Invest in an industry you’re familiar with.
+Invest in what you know.
+If you are familiar with the medical industry, invest in medical stocks.
 Knowledge of how business works in a specific sector will make it far easier to pick a winning investment.
 After all, your instincts on which businesses are likely to succeed will be based on your knowledge of what it actually takes to be successful.
 You’ll probably enjoy reading up about the businesses in this sector and should find it easier to “buy on the rumour”.

 - Investigate the tracker funds in specific industries.
 A quick web search of “tech ETF”, “travel ETF”, etc will help you find the holdings within that industry’s best tracker funds.